Z3R0-CDS/SpotiMove/README.md

 # SpotiMove
-WIP & requires support prob
+Status: Under development

 ## About
     Hey there fella.
-    This project is an open source spotify & tidal syncer I aim to make it easy to sync playlists between those apps without any pay.
+    This project is an open source spotify & tidal syncer (someone could add more) I aim to make it easy to sync playlists between those apps without any pay(ofc if you aim to selfhost).
     All easy and in one place with OAuth.
     PLEASE help me with merge requests or information to improve this project and or fix current issues.